syncfusion-content/wpf-docs/wpf/PresentationLibrary/Getting-started.md

 The chart type is specified with the help of ChartType property of IOfficeChart interface.

-> _Note: 3D charts are not supported in image & PDF conversion._
+N> 3D charts are not supported in image & PDF conversion._

  {% highlight c# %}